kecskusz-8/nocc/docs/ARCHITECTURE.md

 ## Future considerations

-- **A platform hook:** the handshake protocol and relay are already platform-agnostic — they just forward encrypted blobs between hashed IDs — but no hook currently exists in the working tree (see [Extension internals](#extension-internals)).
-Building one is mostly a matter of writing a content script for the target platform's DOM/network traffic, not touching the relay or handshake logic at all.
 - **Shorter rotation windows / true per-message ratcheting:** the current 3-day rotation bounds exposure but is coarse.
 A Double-Ratchet-style scheme would shrink that window to roughly one key per message, at the cost of real complexity in an otherwise deliberately simple codebase.
 - **Group conversations:** the current handshake is pairwise (2 users).
 A channel with more than two participants currently means each pair of members independently handshakes and exchanges their per-channel keys with each other.
 Extending this to a proper group broadcast (one key announcement reaching every current member at once) is a natural fork/contribution target.